Megaputer/dts-css-modules-loader/README.md

 # dts-css-modules-loader
-Replacement for the [typings-for-css-modules-loader](https://github.com/Jimdo/typings-for-css-modules-loader).
+A small Webpack loader to generate typings for your CSS-Modules.
+Created as a replacement for the frozend [typings-for-css-modules-loader](https://github.com/Jimdo/typings-for-css-modules-loader).
 This loader does not make any changes in content of styles, just creates `*.d.ts` file during the work.
 It is assumed that the content will be preprocessed first by [css-loader](https://github.com/webpack-contrib/css-loader).

 ## Installation
 ```bash